linux-system-roles/logging/roles/rsyslog/README.md

       tags: [ 'role::rsyslog' ]
 ```

-Variables in vars.yaml
+Variables in vars.yml
 ======================

-- `rsyslog_enabled` : When 'true', rsyslog role will deploy specified configuration file set.
+- `logging_enabled` : When 'true', rsyslog role will deploy specified configuration file set.
 Default to 'true'.
 - `rsyslog_capabilities` : List of capabilities to configure.  [ 'network', 'remote-files', 'tls', 'gnutls', 'kernel-message', 'mark' ] are predefined.
    To receive remote input, you could add 'network' to `rsyslog_capabilities`, which will configure imudp as well as imptcp.
    To put logs from the remote input in the separate files, 'remote-files' is to be added to `rsyslog_capabilities`.